Studying Master’s in Germany

 At least 50% marks or 5.0 CGPA is what german universities look for before considering an application.

-Some universities ask for German test passed certificates at the level of B2/B/A2 to process the application.
+Some universities ask for German test certificates at the B2/B1/A2 level to process the application.

-A few of them accept without any German language level as if admitted students can attend German language classes from zero levels in the university’s language centre.
+A few of them accept without German language level as if admitted students can attend German language classes from the first level at the university’s language centre.

-Depending on the courses, universities may ask for other qualifications, such as portfolios for a Master’s in Architecture course.
+Depending on the courses, universities may ask for other qualifications, such as portfolios Master’sster’s in Architecture course.

 Some courses will require previous work experience in the relevant field.
-Most universities require a letter of recommendation, especially from the professors or lecturers of the college/ university where you have attended the bachelor’s degree education.
+Most universities require a letter of recommendation, especially from the professors or lecturers of the college/ university where you have attended a bachelor’s degree.

-Motivation/statement of purpose is an essential document of the application for a master’s degree course in a German university.
+Motivation/statement of purpose is essential for a German university application master’s degree course.

-German employers highly value the Master’s degree qualification of Germany, no doubt.
-Master’s degree level jobs will earn more salaries in Germany.
+German employers highly value a master’s degree qualification, and Master’s degree level jobs earn more salaries in Germany.

 - Work skills,